BillFlugrath/NeRF_BlenderDataPipeline/NeRF_BlenderDataPipeline/BlenderFiles/readme_by_bill.txt

 To start your python script to Output Camera Poses:

-1) Load the text file via the Scripting tab->Text->Open.
+1) Load the text file "camera_poses.npz" via the Scripting tab->Text->Open.

 2) Choose Text->Run Script from the Scripting toolbar.